Jensbeltman/pegInHole/README.md

 # pegInHole
-Project in advanced robotics.
-Topic Peg-In-Hole assembly.
+Project in advanced robotics about Peg-In-Hole assembly.